 - Lack of permits and inspection approvals may void insurance.

 To find more information, search Portland.gov for a project type.
-For example, "ADU" or "Decks."
+For example, "ADU permits" or "Deck permits."
 You can also check out building permits or trade permits for information about specific types of permits.
-You can also visit the residential permitting area of The Portland.gov.
+And, visit the residential permitting area of Portland.gov.

 There are several types of Development Services permits: